Thermal imaging

 Testing thermal imagers is a very difficult task.
 Extended knowledge from different areas like physics, optics, electronics, thermal sciences, precision mechanics, metrology and practical experience with thermal imagers is needed to carry out effectively testing modern thermal imagers.
 There is rich literature on the subject of testing and evaluation of thermal imagers and there are also several standards that regulate tests of these imaging systems.
 However in spite of available standards, valuable books and numerous literature less experienced test teams have a lot of problems to carry out their tasks due to lack of a practical guidebook in field testing thermal imagers.

-Nowadays, the part of this book that refers to test equipment is outdated.
-However information on parameters definitions and tests methods is still fully valid.
-Therefore reading of this book is recommended for anyone interested in thermal imaging, and especially for beginners to this technology.
+Reading of this book is recommended for anyone interested in thermal imaging, and especially for beginners to this technology.

 Image is often worth more than thousand of words.
 Therefore a visit to another section of this website that presents computer simulators developed by Inframet is recommended.
 These are computer programs that simulate an imaging system by generating on computer screen images similar to images generated by the simulated imaging system.